mauriciorfdev/scraper-countries/README.md

 ## About Project

-Simple project to scraping and storing data into a database using Express (server), Puppeteer (scraper), and MongoDB/Mongoose (database)
+Simple project to extract and store data in a database using Express (server), Puppeteer (scraper), and MongoDB Atlas/Mongoose (database)

 ## Folder Structure Overview